Taylor University Students Outraged After Mike Pence Invited To Speak

 Despite the backlash, the university has not backed down.
 President of Taylor University Paul Lowell Haines said in a statement that the vice president had been a good friend to the university and was a “Christian brother” whose values represented those that the university attempted to teach its students.

-Taylor University spokesman, James Garringer, also defended the university’s decision, saying that it had received feedback from people who did and did not support Pence speaking at the mid-May ceremony.
+Taylor University spokesman James Garringer also defended the university’s decision, saying that it had received feedback from people who did and did not support Pence speaking at the mid-May ceremony.
 He added that the university welcomed Pence and his wife to the event and thanked them for their service to our nation.

-The backlash over Pence’s appearance comes on the heels of a spat between Pence, former governor of Indiana, and Indiana Mayor Pete Buttigieg, who recently announced his bid for the Democratic presidential nomination in 2020.
+The backlash over Pence’s appearance comes on the heels of a spat between Vice President Pence and South Bend, Indiana, Mayor Pete Buttigieg, who recently announced his bid for the Democratic presidential nomination in 2020.
 Buttigieg, who is gay, recently said at an event hosted by the LGBTQ Victory Fund that being gay was not a choice, and he wished that people like Pence understood that fact.